AbdullahGM1/isaac_ros_yolov8_custom_model/README.md

 Introduction
 ======================

-This documentation expalins how to run Yolov8 acceleration on Jetson with `Intel Realsense D400` for a custom Yolov8 Model.
+This documentation expalins how to run Yolov8 acceleration in Jetson with `Intel Realsense D400` for a custom Yolov8 Model.

 Steps:
 ======================